RohanKumr/csv-to-postgre/README.md

 # csv-to-postgre

-csv file should be in root folder
+5m Sales Records.csv file should be in the root folder

 npm install